HopeTran/legal/terms-of-service.md

 YOU MUST PROVIDE CURRENT, COMPLETE AND ACCURATE INFORMATION IN ORDER FOR YOUR PAYMENTS TO BE PROCESSED.
 YOU MUST PROMPTLY UPDATE AND MAINTAIN THE ACCURACY OF ALL INFORMATION TO ENABLE THE COMPLETION OF YOUR TRANSACTION (SUCH AS A CHANGE IN BILLING OR PAYMENT ADDRESS, BANK ACCOUNT INFORMATION, CREDIT CARD NUMBER, OR CREDIT CARD EXPIRATION DATE), AND YOU MUST PROMPTLY NOTIFY US IF YOUR FORM OF PAYMENT IS CANCELED (E.G., FOR LOSS OR THEFT) OR IF YOU BECOME AWARE OF A POTENTIAL BREACH OF SECURITY, SUCH AS THE UNAUTHORIZED DISCLOSURE OR USE OF A CREDIT OR DEBIT CARD, BANKING INFORMATION, OR YOUR PERSONAL INFORMATION.

-## Services Content, Use and General Terms
+## Services Content, use and general terms

 **Limited License to You**.
 The Services and the contents thereof (excluding only content originating in the Bitmark Property System, such as bitmarks, Bitmark Property System account identifiers, and transaction records) are intended solely for the use of Services users and may only be used in accordance with the terms of this Agreement.
 All materials displayed or performed on the Services (including, but not limited to text, graphics, articles, photographs, images, illustrations—also referred to in this Agreement as the "Content", and which includes Digital Assets, Property and other User Submissions (both as defined below)—are protected by copyright and other intellectual property rights.
 You shall abide by all proprietary rights notices, trademark rules, information, and restrictions contained in any Content, software or materials in the Services and shall not use, copy, reproduce, modify, translate, publish, broadcast, transmit, distribute, perform, upload, display, license, sell, create derivative works based on, perform, or in any way exploit, any of the Content, software, materials, or Services in whole or in part, or otherwise exploit other than as otherwise provided for in these Terms any Content or third party submissions or other proprietary rights not owned by you: (i) without the express prior written consent of the respective owners, and (ii) in any way that violates any third party right.